Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 RB 0
 	DA Interrupt pin
 RB 1
-	On/Off pin with interrupt
+	Touch Sensor interrupt

-RB 2 - 5
+RB 4 - 5
-	The four push button used to move around in the menu
+	The 2 push button used to move around in the menu as interrupt touch RC2

-RC 0 - 1
-	Push Button S3 and S2
-RC2
 	Hardware PWM
 RC 4 - 7